LakerShot/Sorter-Display/README.md

 # Sorter-Display
-Ordinary small landing with Sort
+Ordinary small landing with Sort.
+The way it look's like 👇🏼

 ![](assets/images/sorter.png)